Intensified optical camera with Timepix4 readout: Methods

 \section{Methods}

 For the tests described here, we developed an optical camera based on the Timepix4 chip bump-bonded to a silicon sensor that is adapted for optical photons.
 This sensor is identical to the one used in optical cameras based on Timepix3.
-A housing with a C-mount flange ensures that an intensifier or lenses can be correctly mounted and focused.
+A housing with a C-mount flange ensures that an intensifier or lenses can be correctly mounted and focused on to the sensor.

 The testing was performed with a pulsed blue 450~nm laser that illuminated a small area of the optical Timepix4 camera field of view.
 This was done both for intensified and non-intensified camera configurations.
 The timing studies relied on measurements of a delay between the laser pulse and the time-stamped pixel response.
 The experimental setup is schematically shown in the left part of Figure \ref{fig:setup}, and we describe it and its essential components below.